kathybeyer/kathybeyer.github.io/pages/contact.md

 - Family/Event Photography
 - Graduation Photography

-You may contact me:[through my email](mailto:kathy.beyer.photographer@gmail.com) if you have any questions or would like to set up an appointment for photography services.
+You may contact me: [through my email](mailto:kathy.beyer.photographer@gmail.com) if you have any questions or would like to set up an appointment for photography services.